andre-abadi/andre-abadi.github.io/_posts/2014-02-12-xbmc-downloader-2.md

 Now head over to your XBMC and go to `System` then `System Info`.
 Here you should be able to observe the IP address that your local router has assigned the device running XBMC.
 For me it was `192.168.1.120` but for you it might be different.

 Go back to your computer and open up PuTTY.
 Remember that `SSH` and Port `22` are default values.
-I entered the following details but remember to replace my example IP with the one for your XBMC device.

-	Host Name (or IP address):  192.168.1.120
-	Port: 22
-	Connection type: SSH
+Enter the IP address you found

+Click `Open` and a black window should appear.

 ###Trying It Out